aminalm/openstack-docs/source/manila/api_overview/section_manila-api-overview.rst

   Operations marked with an asterisk are not supported by the FlashBlade Manila driver at this time.
+  Operations marked with a hash are not supported by the FlashArray Manila driver at this time.

 Share Type API
 --------------